dropwizard/metrics/README.md

                   `500 Internal Server Error` if any failed.
 * `/threads`: A `text/plain` dump of all threads and their stack traces.

+The URIs of these resources can be configured by passing the servlet the `init-param`s `"metrics-uri"`, `"ping-uri"`, `"healthcheck-uri"`, and `"threads-uri"`, or by passing these values to the servlet's constructor (if you happen to be wiring your servlets by code).

 License
 -------

-Copyright (c) 2010 Coda Hale, Yammer.com
+Copyright (c) 2010-2011 Coda Hale, Yammer.com

 Published under The MIT License, see LICENSE